-Larry Doolittle is a Staff Engineer/Scientist in the Engineering Division at the University of California's Lawrence Berkeley National Laboratory.
+Larry Doolittle is a Senior Engineer/Scientist in the Engineering Division at the University of California's Lawrence Berkeley National Laboratory.
 He is an expert on digital LLRF control, participating in LLRF projects with SLAC/LCLS, Fermi@Elettra, Argonne/APS/SPX, and LBNL/APEX.
-His past assignments include diagnostics, eletromagnetics, and RF control for the Spallation Neutron Source (SNS) MEBT.
+His past assignments include diagnostics, electromagnetics, and RF control for the Spallation Neutron Source (SNS) MEBT.
 He has broad experience in accelerator and related technology.
 He worked for 11 years on the design and construction of the CEBAF superconducting RF Accelerator project, including RF controls, microphonic measurement, BPM hardware and software, EPICS, and operations research.
 He has training in Materials Science, especially Ion Beam Analysis and various X-ray and electron-beam materials analysis techniques.

 All Non-SI Units Must Die!